harveyives/portfolio/README.md

 - [ ] blog...?
     - [ ] dissertation
     - [ ] raytracer
+- [ ] add some friends websites to a footer
 - [ ] stuff
 - [ ] more stuff